What I Learnt Teaching Agile Software Architecture

 Cross Cutting Concepts

-Overall, principal regulations and solution approaches relevant in multiple parts (→ cross-cutting) of the system.
+Overall, principal regulations and solution approaches are relevant in multiple parts (→ cross-cutting) of the system.
 Concepts are often related to multiple building blocks.
 Include different topics like domain models, architecture patterns and styles, rules for using specific technology and implementation rules.

 Should be documented as architecture decisions.